This is Part 2 of the Co-Planning Series.

 For content teachers who need just a little support, Informal Co-Planning works best.
 Informal Co-Planning is when two teachers collaborate on a specific aspect of a lesson and the ELT can explain the solution quickly and with little effort.
 These teachers usually have only a few ELs who are also fluent in social, but not academic, language.

-In one example, Ms. Mary, a 9th grade science teacher at my school, was struggling to explain the concept of validity and reliability to her ELs.
-When Ms. Mary emailed me to ask for suggestions, I directed her to my article about writing a science lab report.
+In one example, Ms. M, a 9th grade science teacher at my school, was struggling to explain the concept of validity and reliability to her ELs.
+When Ms. M emailed me to ask for suggestions, I directed her to my article about writing a science lab report.
 The article gave examples of built-in scaffolds like sentence frames and the diagrams that supported students in Mr. Arno’s science classes.

 When we found 10 minutes to conference, I showed her the sample scaffolded lab report.
 I pointed out the two diagrams below that were used to visually communicate the concepts of reliability and validity.
 I also explained the two questions above them that were designed to help students complete this section.